Who should Attend and What are the Benefits?

 - GROUP RATE!
 A group tuition rate is offered at $450 per person when two or more people associated with the same institution or school district apply and pay before May 15.
 (Examples: two or more teachers teaching in the same district; two or more instructors in the same homeschooling group; two or more students from the same university, etc.) Each person in such a group still fills out an individual online application and pays for his/her own room and board if desired, but ONE PERSON in the group makes ONE TUITION PAYMENT for all group members using the appropriate button in the online payment module below.
 The group rate represents a $100 discount per person; it applies to tuition only and not to room and board.
 Group tuition is not available after May 15.

 - Room+Full Board package an additional $375 (flat rate) with double-occupancy dorm accommodation on the BAC campus.
 Board includes three meals daily, served food-court style in the Dining Center.
 This rate does not vary with the date of enrollment.
-The first meal covered will be dinner Wednesday night 6/19 and the last will be breakfast on Wednesday 6/26.
+The first meal covered will be dinner on Monday night, 6/22, and the last will be brunch on Sunday, 6/28.

 - Single dormitory rooms may be reserved subject to availability on payment of a $175 supplement